palazzem/adk-toolkit/README.rst

 If you have any ideas to improve this toolkit, go to ``contribution`` section.

 ADK toolkit exposes an ``AdkManager`` to manage ``UsbManager`` and ``UsbAccessory``.
-In this way you don't need to fully understand some background concept about how ADK works but, as soon as possibile, you should read `ADK official documentation`_.
+In this way you don't need to fully understand any background concepts about how ADK works.
+Anyhow don't forget to read the `ADK official documentation`_.

 .. _ADK official documentation: http://developer.android.com/tools/adk/adk2.html